webkawsar/WebKawsar/README.md

  - 👯 I’m looking to collaborate on any interesting project
  - 🤔 I’m looking for help with Job
  - 📫 How to reach me: kawsarahmed.developer@gmail.com
- - 🥅 2020 Goals: Learn React, Node, MongoDB, Express, Mongoose, JavaScript, WordPres-Theme Customization
+ - 🥅 2020 Goals: Learn React, Redux, Node, MongoDB, Express, Mongoose, JavaScript, Sass, Material Ui, React Bootstrap, WordPres-Theme Customization
  - ⚡ I love to reach people message of Islam

 ### Connect with me: